doomhack/GBADoom/README.md

 ## Developers:

 For development, this project also builds for Windows with Qt.
-Use the MingW 32bit version.
+Use the MingW 32bit version or MSVC 32bit.
 The .pro file at the root of the source tree can be opened in Qt Creator.